Cityland Mall is a new nature-inspired shopping and entertainment complex being developed in Dubai, UAE. Image courtesy of Cityland Mall.

 The mall is located in close proximity to neighbouring residential areas in Arabian Ranches, Majan, Al Barari, Layan, Sports City, Mudon, and Falcon City.

-It is also located adjacent to Dubai’s Global Village, one of the biggest tourism and shopping centres in the city, and is well-connected to Sheikh Mohammed bin Zayed Road and the Emirates Road.
+It is also located adjacent to Dubai’s Global Village, one of the biggest tourism and shopping centres in the city and is well-connected to Sheikh Mohammed bin Zayed Road and the Emirates Road.

 Cityland Mall design and layout details

-Another 27% or 415,000ft² will be occupied by a range of home decor, furnishing, electronics, banking, and self-care outlets.
-A hypermarket operated by Carrefour will occupy 100,000ft² and offer up to 80,000 products.
+Another 27% or 415,000ft² is occupied by a range of home decor, furnishing, electronics, banking, and self-care outlets.

 Attractions and facilities at the Cityland Mall